Search

 Social Networking Sites are all the Buzz

 The first and most important thing to realize is that social networking sites are all about people.
 Individuals that share in a group discussion.
 Anything to do with business is really just a fringe or side aspect that comes from people sharing information about or discussing business there.
-In the end though it's all about the people.
+In the end though itīs all about the people.
 So on to common myth #1...

-SO, how do you take advantage of the current social networking fad (and yes it is a fad) without falling prey to the myths and mistakes?
+So, how do you take advantage of the current social networking fad (and yes it is a fad) without falling prey to the myths and mistakes?

 No Comments